jiisoft/jiiframework.ru/docs/guide-en/db-active-record.md

 Because it is a common task to query by primary key values or a set of column values, Jii provides two shortcut methods for this purpose:

-- [[Jii.sql.ActiveRecord.findOne()]]: returns a single Active Record instance populated with the first row of the query result.
+- [[Jii.data.ActiveRecord.findOne()]]: returns a single Active Record instance populated with the first row of the query result.
-- [[Jii.sql.ActiveRecord.findAll()]]: returns an array of Active Record instances populated with *all* query result.
+- [[Jii.data.ActiveRecord.findAll()]]: returns an array of Active Record instances populated with *all* query result.

 Both methods can take one of the following parameter formats: